Abigail Alcott Room

 Winter / Spring Rates from February 14 through April 30 – $145 per room

-Abigail was born on October 8, 1800.
-The youngest daughter of Colonel Joseph May and Dorothy Sewall, she was a descendant of the distinguished Quincy and Sewall families of New England.
-Her great aunt was Dorothy Quincy, the revolutionary belle who married John Hancock, the first governor of Massachusetts.
+Abigail Alcott was named after Abigail Sewall born in October of 1800.
+Abigail was the youngest daughter of Colonel Joseph May and Dorothy Sewall, a descendant of the Quincy and Sewall families of New England.
+Her great aunt Dorothy was married to the first governor of Massachusetts, John Hancock.

-Abigail, or “Abba” as she was called, had a passionate temperament, a fine mind and a generous heart.
-She felt keenly the injustices of the world and worked energetically for various causes.
-Especially to help the poor, for women’s rights, temperance and abolition.
-Louisa said of her mother as a social worker in Boston, “… she always did what came to her in the way of duty and charity, and let pride, taste, and comfort suffer for love’s sake.”
-Mrs. Alcott is the beloved “Marmee” of Little Women.
-To her four daughters she was “the most splendid mother in world.”
+Abigail Alcott, or “Abba” as she was known, is the beloved “Marmee” of Little Women written by Louisa M Alcott, her daughter.
+Abigail always went to great lengths to fight for women’s rights and abolition.
+She spent time in Boston as a Social Worker where she felt keenly the injustices of the world.
+She worked diligently for many causes.
+As her daughter Louisa often said of her mother, “… she always did what came to her in the way of duty and charity, and let pride, taste, and comfort suffer for love’s sake.”
+To her four daughters, Abigail Alcott was the “most splendid mother in the world.”